-While many of the people nominally classify themselves as Christian, they basically give a nod to the Church on Christmas and Easter and the rest of the year go their own way and wonder why they feel so empty.
+While many of the people nominally classify themselves as Christian, they mostly give a nod to the Church on Christmas and Easter.
+For the rest of the year they go their own way and wonder why they feel so empty.

-Generally 10-30 people will accept Christ as their personal savior.
-These people are then identified as the nucleus around which the church will be established in that town.
-Over a period of three years they are educated in reaching out into their community, building a physical structure to hold their meetings, and identifying Christian leaders for their group.
+When we first arrive in a target town, fliers are spread throughout to promote a big, exciting meeting.
+We try to get as many people as possible to attend.
+At the meeting we present a program of popular music centered on the gospel message.
+We also provide talks, testimony, and witnessing of the “Good News”.
+These meetings generally result in 10-30 people accepting Christ as their personal savior!
+These new believers become the nucleus around which the church will be established in that town.
+Over a period of three years they are educated in reaching out to their community, building a physical structure to hold their meetings, and identifying Christian leaders for their group.